aleshaleksey/fansys23/11-weapons-armour.md

 **Flail**: A flail consist of a wooden haft joined to one or more metal heads via chains.
 Essentially this is a "ball and chain on a stick".
 The chain linking the haft and head not only makes the flail a difficult to read weapon, but also makes it useful for grappling.

 **Morning stars** are essentially spiked maces.
-This allows it to also deal piercing damage.
+This allows them to also deal piercing damage.
 Morning star can cause can cause "bleeding".

 **War hammers** are a family of mace-like weapons with an asymmetrical head: One end is blunt, the other end is sharp, for piercing armour.
-War hammers have the "sunder" property, and "sunder" vs armour and unattended items is at advantage when using a war hammer. **NB** long hefted war hammers in the style of venetian war hammers are considered pole-arms for for the sake of proficiency.
+War hammers have the "sunder" property, and "sunder" vs armour and unattended items is at advantage when using a war hammer. **NB** long hefted war hammers in the style of venetian war hammers are considered pole-arms for the sake of proficiency.

 **Mauls**: A particularly big and heavy war hammer-like weapons that requires two hands to use is considered a maul here.
 Mauls are always "heavy" and can cause the "cripple" and "prone" condition.
 In addition, the extra momentum that a maul can impart to an attack means that it:

 - Deals an extra die of damage when used with the "sunder" manoeuvre.
 For example, a medium sized maul, when used to sunder a shield, despite dealing 2d6 damage, deals 3 dice of damage instead of 2.
-- When used attack inanimate object (doors, windows, walls, manacles, etc), ignores one point of damage reduction.
+- When used to attack inanimate object (doors, windows, walls, manacles, etc), ignores one point of damage reduction.

 ___
 ### Spears